SvenBroeckling/phasesix-rulebook/published/combat_en.md

 ##### Arbitrary actions

 A character can also perform any action that is not on the list.
 In this case, the GM must decide whether the action requires one or more actions.
-An action that is not on the list should normally require an action.
+An action that is not on the list should normally require one action.
 This could be anything, such as lighting a pipe, smashing two opponents' heads together, or throwing an object.
 The GM decides which roll is required.

 #### Reactions

-If an *actor* acts in combat, all participants who directly perceive the *actor* can react to this action.
+When an *actor* acts in combat, all participants who directly perceive the *actor* may react to that action.

-To be able to react to an action, the following conditions must be met:
+The following conditions must be met in order to respond to an action:

-* The reacting participant must directly perceive the *actor*, i.e. hear, see, or otherwise become aware of his action.
+* The reacting participant must directly perceive the *actor*, i.e. he must hear, see or otherwise take note of his action.
 * The reacting participant still has unused *actions*.

-The reaction takes place immediately after the action of the *actor*, but practically simultaneously.
-An *action* can only ever be followed by a *reaction* from one participant.
-However, any number of participants can react to the *actor* if they perceive his *action*.
-In practice, this means that the reacting participant announces his reaction before or after the *actor* has performed his action and possibly rolled the dice.
-This can vary according to the situation.
+The reaction is announced and carried out immediately after the *actor's* action.
+However, it takes place in the game time before the action.
+An *action* can only be followed by one *reaction* from a participant.
+Any number of players can react to the *actor* if they recognise his *action*.
+In practice, this means that the reacting player announces his reaction after the *actor* has performed his action and possibly rolled the dice.
+This may vary from situation to situation.

+If more than one player reacts to an action, the order of reaction is determined by initiative.
+The player with the highest initiative reacts first, followed by the other players in descending order of initiative.

 Each *reaction* reduces the available *actions* of the reacting participant by one.

+> Hagen is involved in a fight with a robber.
+Hagen has attacked in his combat round, but has saved an action to be able to react.
+> The robber's combat round begins.
+The robber attacks.
+The GM rolls four dice and scores three hits.
+> Hagen's player decides that Hagen should react with a *Shield Parry*.
+He announces his reaction to the robber's attack after the GM has made the attack.
+He can do this because he still has one action left and is directly aware of his opponent's attack.
+> The reaction now takes place in the game before the robber's attack.
+The shield parry rule gives Hagen a cover roll of 5+ for his round shield.
+He rolls for each of the robber's three hits.
+He rolls a 5 twice, preventing two hits.
+The third hit hits him.

-### Actions by bonus dice
+### Bonus dice actions

 Bonus and destiny dice can be used in combat to gain or steal actions.